jameshkramer/docs/docs/standard/linq/write-query-finds-elements-based-context.md

 ms.assetid: 3ff79ef0-fc8b-42fe-8cc0-10dc32b06b4e
 ---

-# How to write a query that finds elements based on context
+# How to write a query that finds elements based on context (LINQ to XML)

 Sometimes you might have to write a query that selects elements based on their context.
-You might want to filter based on preceding or following sibling elements.
-You might want to filter based on child or ancestor elements.
+For example, you might want to filter based on preceding or following sibling elements, or on child or ancestor elements.

-You can do this by writing a query and using the results of the query in the `Where` clause.
-If you have to first test against null, and then test the value, it's more convenient to do the query in a `Let` clause, and then use the results in the `Where` clause.
+You can do this by writing a query and using the results of the query in the `where` clause.
+If you have to first test against null, and then test the value, it's more convenient to do the query in a `let` clause, and then use the results in the `where` clause.

-## Example: Select `p` elements that are followed by `ul` elements
+## Example: Select `p` elements that are immediately followed by a `ul` element

 The following example selects all `p` elements that are immediately followed by a `ul` element.